-For more Legendary choices and explanations of different picks available, you can look at our dedicated Legendary page below:
+There are more specialized options available in both Burning Wound and Darkglare Boon, however, so for more Legendary choices and explanations of different picks available you can look at our dedicated Legendary page below:

 If you are looking for more information about what gear to look out for when playing, you can also check our Gear page linked below.

 - Cast Metamorphosis, and try to have some Fury pooled before activating it.

 - Cast Blade Dance at 3+ targts on cooldown.

 - Cast Chaos Strike with 40+ Fury.

 Make sure to keep your medium cooldown tools ( Eye Beam, Immolation Aura and Glaive Tempest) on cooldown at all times, and make sure to pool a bit of Fury for your Metamorphosis activations.
 Also, try and spend as much excess Fury as possible before casting Eye Beam, as Blind Fury causes the cast to refill your Fury bar.

 Remember this rotation is very basic, as the talents are intended to make it as easy to execute as possible.
 You can check out our more detailed and optimized version of the priority on our dedicated rotation page.

 - 28 Jun.
 2021: Updated for Patch 9.1.

 - 09 Mar.
 2021: Page updated for Patch 9.0.5 to focus on Covenant parity.